Harness GitOps basics

 Harness GitOps Agent

-A Harness GitOps Agent is a worker process that runs in your environment, makes secure, outbound connections to Harness SaaS, and performs all the GitOps tasks you request in Harness.
+A Harness GitOps Agent is a lightweight worker process that runs in your Kubernetes environment and serves as the bridge between Harness SaaS and your clusters.
+The Agent makes secure, outbound connections to Harness SaaS and performs all GitOps operations you configure in the Harness platform.

 Here's an image that illustrates how the Agent interacts with Harness: